 Stories like these aren't hard to find on Cape Breton Island, where the last coal mine closed in 2001 after years of industry decline.
 One man told me he lost his arm in a mine explosion, then put his helmet back on and returned to work six months later.
 Another man, 15 years off the job, said he'd go back in a second if he didn't have two replacement knees; when he sleeps, he sometimes dreams he is trapped underground, unable to find a way out.

-Now, an underwater mine about 200 meters [650 feet] below the seabed near the 500-person village of Donkin is set to bring coal back to the east side of Cape Breton.
+Now, an underwater mine about 200 metres below the seabed near the 500-person village of Donkin is set to bring coal back to the east side of Cape Breton.
 Supporters say the mine will hire over 100 people at full production and extract up to 3 million tons of coal a year.
-Other locals, however, are divided about whether it will be worth much.
+Other locals, however, are divided about whether it will be worth much more than a wet fart.

 But in late November, 2014, when the Cline Group got approval to operate the Donkin mine, the excitement was palpable.
 "It looks like Cape Breton is getting coal for Christmas," announced theCape Breton Post.
 At that time, the mine was expected to bring as many as 300 jobs to the area.